-6. Why do ships are referred to as “SHE”?
+6. Why do ships referred to as “SHE”?

-To answer this, I offer you to read this beautiful poem.
+To answer this, I offer you this beautiful poem.

 One more thing, it was told a long time ago that women carry life.
 Any ship that can sustain life in a perilous environment that normal people can’t live should appropriatley have a feminine name.

 7. MONKEY ISLAND?
-We have monkeys on board?
+Do we have monkeys on board?